ydernov/typing-effect/DEVNOTES.md

 # Typing Effect Dev Notes

 Here I will describe certain aspects of TypingEffect development, things, I think, may be interesting for other developers (and not to forget them myself).
+I've found all this information in various sources, mostly in [GitHub Docs](https://docs.github.com/en), but also in GitHub issuies/comments, Stack Overflow, Medium, and some other places, as well as trial and error.
-I've found all this information in various sources but felt like combining it all here in one place.
+So I felt like combining it all here in one place.

 ## GitHub actions git setup

 To make automatic modifications to the code I use git and [GitHub CLI](https://cli.github.com/) + [GitHub API](https://docs.github.com/en/rest).

 One important thing is to set git user.
 I use this configuration in all workflows: